ngntrgduc/Minimal-image-search/README.md

 # Minimal image search
-Minimal Firefox extension to search image painlessly.
+Minimal Firefox extension to search images painlessly.

 ## Why?
-Firefox has no built-in search for image feature, and other extensions is not minimal as I want, so I built one.
+Firefox has no built-in search for image feature, and other extensions are not as minimal as I want, so I built one.

 ## How to use?
-When you open the image in browser, using keyboard shortcut `Alt + Shift + S` (default, you can set a different shortcut)  or right click on the image and select the `Search image on Google` option.
+When you open the image in the browser, use keyboard shortcut `Alt + Shift + S` (default, you can set a different shortcut)  or right-click on the image and select the `Search image on Google` option.

 ## Installation